dyadica/ASA_Note_Marker_Maker/README.md

 ![Screenshot of some parsed map data](/img/map_2.jpg)

-Please be aware that the script ammends files and therefore will add data to any existing data.
+Please be aware that the script amends files and therefore will add data to any existing data.
 Either delete the files before use or ensure they are empty.
 Or add the relevant checks and functionality ;)

 ## Or you could just cheat!